kaloyan-kamburov/catalyst-task/README.md

 - React Query
 - React Router
 - Axios
+- React hot toast

 ## Assumptions

-- The server folder is dummy and is used only for dev purposes and is using mocked and randomized data in order to simulate real data delivered
+- The server folder is dummy and is used only for dev purposes and is using mocked and randomized data in order to simulate real data delivered.
 - Table component has 2 modes - server/client.
 When set in server mode, it will add query params to the request url for filtering/sorting/pagination/search.
 When set in client mode, it will filter/sort/paginate/search the data locally, without sending requests.
 - There is no redux state management added (only context api for changing the theme to light/dark).
 If added, I would prefer RTK Query instead of react-query, since it's more standard approach imho.
 - Query params for range and date filtering are assumed to be suffixes (e.g. "{name}\_start")
 - Export to CSV functionality is only by adding "&export=true" to the url.
 Other approaches is to have the params in it (in case the customer wants the data to be filtered/sorted/paginated).
+- Added "react-hot-toast" library for showing some inormation for error edge cases (e.g. if server returns error when changing the page).
+- Some simple unit tests in the table component are added only for demo purposes.
-- Responsive design is only in the filters component
+- Responsive design is only in the filters component.

-# NOTE: I'll be honest - 50% of the code is vibe coded.
+### NOTE: I'll be honest - 50% of the code is vibe coded.
 During the process I've supervized it.
 Overall time that this task took me was 5-6h, but I think AI saved a lot of time.